 Need-to-Know Facts About Pet Nutrition

-Veterinary nutrition is a scientific field that has exploded in the past several decades, and our cats have reaped the benefit.
+Veterinary nutrition is a scientific field that has exploded in the past several decades, and our cats have reaped the benefits.
 One of the key nutritional concepts that contributes to a high quality of life and long life expectancy is the recognition that not all life stages are the same.
 In other words, kittens have different nutritional needs than adult cats, and they in turn have different needs from senior cats.
-It is a myth that a “one size fits all” approach to feline nutrition reflects the best we have to offer.
-There are many cat foods labeled “For all life stages,” but this merely means that the food will support the “highest need” life stage; in this case a mother cat feeding milk to her kittens.
-For example, it is intuitively obvious that a 10 year-old couch potato domestic shorthair does not have the same energy requirement as a 2 year-old queen who is feeding 6 kittens on the milk she manufactures herself!
+It is a myth that a ‘one size fits all’ approach to feline nutrition reflects the best we have to offer.
+There are many cat foods labeled "For All Life Stages," but this merely means that the food will support the highest need life stage - a mother cat feeding milk to her kittens.
+For example, it is intuitively obvious that a 10-year-old couch potato domestic shorthair does not have the same energy requirement as a 2-year-old queen who is feeding 6 kittens on the milk she produces herself.

-The best strategy for feeding your cat well is to partner with your veterinarian and the veterinary health care team and start by performing a nutritional assessment.
-This means that your veterinarian will conduct a thorough physical examination to assess your cat’s body condition, body composition (lean versus fat), and to determine if your cat has any existing medical conditions that require attention or could be addressed nutritionally such as obesity, osteoarthritis, or kidney disease.
-A proper nutritional assessment requires that you discuss with your veterinarian what food is being fed, how much is being fed, and when meal times occur.
+The best strategy for feeding your cat well is to partner with your veterinarian and your veterinary healthcare team and start by performing a nutritional assessment.
+This means that your veterinarian will conduct a thorough physical examination to assess your cat's body condition, body composition (lean versus fat), and to determine if your cat has any existing medical conditions that require attention or could be addressed nutritionally such as obesity, osteoarthritis, or kidney disease.
+A proper nutritional assessment requires that you discuss with your veterinarian what food is being fed, how much is being fed, and when mealtimes occur (free feeding or grazing is not recommended).
 These details help determine the best nutritional choices to make.

 Choosing a Nutrition Formulation

-Based on your cat’s life-stage, breed, age, gender (neutered versus intact), size, lifestyle, and body condition/body composition score, your veterinarian can make a specific nutritional recommendation.
-When choosing a nutritional formulation, be sure to look for a statement on the label that the food has met the requirements of the regulatory agency, Association of American Feed Control Officials (AAFCO).
+Based on your cat's life stage, breed, age, gender (neutered versus intact), size, lifestyle, and body condition/body composition score, your veterinarian can make a specific nutritional recommendation.
+When choosing a nutritional formulation, be sure to look for a statement on the label that the food has met the requirements of the regulatory agency called Association of American Feed Control Officials (AAFCO).
 The food should either have been formulated or fed in feeding trials to meet AAFCO requirements.
-This means it has been analyzed in an independent laboratory and has been found to be in alignment with regulated levels of specific nutrients, or that it has been fed to live cats in a feeding trial to determine palatability and bioavailability.
+This means it has been analyzed in an independent laboratory and has been found to be in alignment with regulated levels of specific nutrients, or that it has been fed to cats in a feeding trial to determine palatability and bioavailability.
 It is critical to understand that cats cannot be fed a vegetarian diet.
-They are what is called “obligate carnivores”, and their nutrient profile must contain a meat-sourced protein.
+Cats are obligate carnivores, and their nutrient profile must contain a meat-sourced protein.
 Your veterinarian can help with additional details about this feline nutritional requirement.